icinganalysis/icinganalysis.github.io/content/app_c_figures.md

 If one does not like this appearance, the Matplotlib [^6] software used to produce this plot offers many options to reformat it.

-## Figure 2
+### Figure 2

 Figure 2 is straight-forward to implement, as the corners are well-defined.

 ![appc_fig2_redrawn.png](images/Jeck/appc_fig2_redrawn.png)

-Uses include determining if a condition is within Appendix C.
+Uses include determining if a condition is within Appendix C, and finding conditions along the altitude-temperature boundary.

-## Figure 3
+### Figure 3

 There are two points defined on Figure 3, and it is also implied (from Figure 1) that at 17.4 nmi, F=1.0: